How to Use Multi-Tenancy Data in Embedded Analytics

 What Is Multi-Tenancy?

-Multi-tenant architecture is a feature in many types of public cloud computing, one of the best examples of which being the SaaS (software as a service) offerings.
+Multi-tenant architecture is a feature in many types of public cloud computing, one of the best examples of which is the SaaS (software as a service) offerings.
 The tenants of a multi-tenant architecture typically have the ability to customize some parts of the application.
 They might be able to customize the look and feel of the application to meet their brand customer experience and control the access permissions and restrictions of users.
 Tenants cannot customize the application’s code.

 One easy way to understand exactly what a multi-tenancy is is to think of the banking industry and how it works.
 This example is often used to describe the meaning of multi-tenancy as it really gives a clearer understanding of it: